-Joel Kramer motioned that the Carlinville Program be approved.
+Joel Kramer motioned that the Carlinvile Program be approved.
 Mitch Dunitz seconded the motion.
 The motion was approved.

-Kristen mentioned reviewing grants at the same time.
+Kristen mentioned a cycle of reviewing grants at the same time.
 Cut off date.
 Fully or partially fund grants with Michael.
-Robert discussed Two Cycles for grants per year.
-Depending on how many grants we are getting.
+Robert discussed Two Cycles for grants per year depending on how many grants we are getting.
 How we want to allocate our resources.
 Can promote, if you have an idea, financial resources can be provided.
 Keep in mind the implementation timelines.
 Reviewing process, cycle starts in July.
-Goal - PR Article.
+Goal - Public Relations Article.
 Chart of grants funded.
 Get more people to submit more grants.
 We want to receive a lot of grants.
 A grant can also be funded at any time.
 Kristen referred to articles in the Bulletin, also use of Facebook and social media.
 Mitch suggested emails and videos.